Skip to content

 • Set up Node.js, Bun, and Rust development environments

-• Install Codex, Claude Code, Pi, Pi ACP, Claude Desktop, T3 Code, Agent Browser, Railway CLI, and Vercel CLI
+• Install Codex, Claude Code, Pi, Pi ACP, T3 Code, Agent Browser, Railway CLI, and Vercel CLI through one canonical owner for each tool

 • Prompt for MCP API keys used by the shared AI tool configs